MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 **Default value:** `true`

 > [!CAUTION]
-> The `useTabSwitcher` setting is no longer available in versions 1.5 and later.
-It is recommended that you use the `tabSwitcherMode` setting instead.
+> The `"useTabSwitcher"` setting is no longer available in versions 1.5 and later.
+It is recommended that you use the `"tabSwitcherMode"` setting instead.

 ### Always show tabs